wintvelt/mb-btw-export/README.md

 ### `/btw-export/[admin-id]/sync` POST
 Runs a sync with Moneybird.
 Can be invoked in first setup and after interruption of the webhook.
 Normally runs a sync with all Moneybird docs for the current year.
-Optionally takes a query parameter `?year=2020` to sync docs from another year.
+Optionally takes a query parameter `?year=2020` to sync docs from a previous start year.
+In all cases, the sync will run until the current year.

 Response:
 - `200 OK` if all went well.
 Always has `body` in response.